quantum-tinkerer/MeanFi/DESIGN.md

 outputs as they are evaluated.
 Tight-binding inputs retain dense or sparse storage.
 Public matrix containers share read-only arrays while keeping structural mutations outside the model.
 Use a new model or `dataclasses.replace` for changes.

-`h_0` is a tight-binding dictionary or `BlochHamiltonian(function, ndim, ndof)`.
+`h_0` is a tight-binding dictionary or `BlochHamiltonian(function)`.
-The callable takes a momentum vector in radians and returns a finite Hermitian dense matrix of fixed size.
+The callable takes separate momentum coordinates in radians, e.g. `h(kx, ky)`.
+Its required positional arguments determine dimension; one evaluation at the origin determines the orbital count.
+Both are inferred read-only attributes, not constructor inputs.
+Bind physical parameters in a closure or partial; an ambiguous signature with variable or optional arguments is rejected.
+The callable returns a finite Hermitian dense matrix whose size remains fixed.
 Its captured parameters must remain fixed throughout a calculation.
 Integration uses the normalized BZ measure `d^d k / (2 pi)^d` on `[0, 2 pi]^d`, including endpoints for simplex integration.
 There are no domain objects or implicit Jacobians.
 Users can compose a continuum